 - are not enrolled in high school;

 - do not have a high school diploma;

 - may lack sufficient mastery of basic educational skills; and/or

 - cannot speak, read, or write the English language.

 Services available in each Adult Learning Center include: reading/writing, science, social studies, math, digital literacy skills, English Language acquisition for adults who are unable to read, speak or write English, workplace and career planning and readiness, and GED® preparation and testing.

 Should you not find what you need on this website, please contact Adult Education at 701-328-2393.
-Our office is located on the 9th floor of the State Capitol and open 8:00 am - 4:30 pm Monday - Friday.
+Our office is located in the Capitol Tower and open 8:00 am - 4:30 pm Monday - Friday.